vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq.md

 If you see `xxx isn’t assign with a lang, and will return 'en-US' instead.` while the dev process is starting up, please check whether you set lang for every language.

-If you only have one language, you still need to [set your root language](config/i18n.md#setting-root-lang).
+Even if you only have one language, you still need to [set your root language](config/i18n.md#setting-root-lang).

 ## Importing Iconfont icons does not work